-After a message appears, select [OK] with ▲ on the multiselector, then press the center of the multi-selector.
+After a message appears, select [OK] with \blacktriangle on the multi-selector, then press the center of the multi-selector.

 - During the format, the access lamp lights up.
-Do not eject the memory card while the lamp is lit. - · Format the memory card using the camera.
-If you format it on a computer, the memory card may not be usable with the camera, depending on the format type used. - Formatting may take several minutes depending on the memory card. - · You cannot format a "Memory Stick Duo" that is inserted into the CF card insertion slot using an adaptor.
+Do not eject the memory card while the lamp is lit. - Format the memory card using the camera.
+If you format it on a computer, the memory card may not be usable with the camera, depending on the format type used. - Formatting may take several minutes depending on the memory card. - You cannot format "Memory Stick Duo" media that are inserted into the CF card insertion slot using an adaptor.